|Author:||Goutier et al., 2001a|

 |U-Pb||Zircon||2673||12||12||St. Seymour et al., 1989|

-The Suite of Bezier covers a large area in the Eeyou Istchee James Bay region, about 5800 km², and cuts many different units.
+Units of the Suite of Bezier cover a large area in the Eeyou Istchee James Bay region, over a width of 150 km.
+Moreover, they cut numerous various lithologies.
 These relationships are highlighted by dating or field observations.

 Does not apply.